awslabs/aws-athena-query-federation/athena-neptune/docs/aws-glue-sample-scripts/RDF.md

 If all goes well you now have the Glue Database and Tables that are required for your Athena Neptune Connector setup and you can move on to those steps mentioned [here](../neptune-connector-setup/).

+TODO .. how did I arrive at this.

+- Explaining the airport_rdf.
+How GENERALLY to do this

+- select distinct ?p where {?s rdf:type $MYCLASS . ?s ?p ?o } LIMIT 100
+-
+- Explaining route_rdf inc. the funny named graph stuff.

+## Then deploy the connector

+## Then run queries in Athena such as ...